rocketraman/sane-scan-pdf/README.md

 ## Features

+* Join scanned pages into a single output file, or specify a name for each page
 * Deskew (if supported by scanner driver, or software-based via unpaper)
 * Crop (if supported by scanner driver)
 * Creates searchable PDFs (with tesseract)